-To better illustrate the impact of camera software, we conducted a study comparing the Skydio 2, DJI Phantom 4 Pro V2.0, and DJI Mavic 2 Pro to understand which camera would generate the best results.
-Our test subject was a valve in an HVAC system on the roof of a commercial building, which a general contractor may find themselves inspecting for an as-built assessment after a subcontractor installs the system.
-We took photos of the valve structure from various equivalent standoff distances (how far the camera is from the subject) and at various GSDs (how much area on the subject is covered by a single pixel), to see how the different cameras performed.
-An inspector needing to get precise details would need to zoom into specific features, so here we have zoomed all the photos in to the same section of piping to illustrate the cameras' performances at various GSDs.
-Here we present a comparison of photos at the same GSD, and further comparisons by standoff distance are available in Appendix 3.
+To better illustrate the impact of camera software, we conducted a study comparing the Skydio 2, DJI Phantom 4 Pro V2.0, and DJI Mavic 2 Pro, to understand which camera would generate the best results.
+Our test subject was an eye chart, which can help inspectors understand what kind of text they might be able to read while examining the antennas attached to a cell tower.
+We took photos of the chart from various equivalent standoff distances (how far the camera is from the subject) and at various ground sampling distances (how much area on the subject is covered by a single pixel), to see how the various cameras performed.
+An inspector needing to get precise details would need to zoom into specific features, so here we have zoomed all the photos in to the same field of view to illustrate the cameras' performances at various GSDs.

+Here we present a comparison of photos at the same ground sampling distance, and further comparisons by standoff distance are available in Appendix 3.